ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 This was a real usecase for one of our customers and we provided them the supervision API to solve the piece of the puzzle where they can silently join an oginoing call between an agent and customer, stream clean and high quality audio from the call and then use their propietry AI software to interpret the audio and provide suggestions.

- The scenario can be visualized below
+ The scenario can be visualized below:

 ![Supervision API](../img/api-supervision.png)

 ## Prerequisites

-Before we dive deep into the API details lets first understand what the pre-requisites are before using this API
+Before we dive deep into the API details lets first understand what the prerequisites are before using this API

 1. You should have a Call Monitoring Group defined as described [here](https://support.ringcentral.com/s/article/8050?language=en_US) .
 And the RC Account should have Call Monitoring Group feature enabled.